neo4j-devtools/relate/documentation/RFCs/relate-extensions/relate-extensions.rfc.md

   "main": "dist/index.(js|html)"
 }
 ```
-Using the information above `@relate` can determine what to do with the code-package. `STATIC` extensions are simply exposed over http (and thus require no restart or setup), whilst application extenisons are added to the `@nestjs` module hierarchy and as such require restart.
+Using the information above `@relate` can determine what to do with the code-package. `STATIC` extensions are simply exposed over http (and thus require no restart or setup), whilst application extensions are added to the `@nestjs` module hierarchy and as such require restart.

 The idea here is to allow developers to use any pre-existing code without having to be aware of `@relate` specific caveats, with the only contract being a default export of a `@nestjs` module:
 ```TypeScript